-ianuring Hackbright Academy’s immersive and rigorous 12-week software engineering fellowship, students built impressive web apps in just 4 weeks!
-Get ready to be inspired by these amazing women and their creations ranging from trip planning to ride sharing apps that showcase their unique personalities.
+In Hackbright Academy’s immersive and rigorous software engineering programs, students built impressive web apps in a manner of weeks!
+Get ready to be inspired by these amazing grads and their creations ranging from trip planning to ride sharing apps that showcase their unique personalities.

 After graduation, Angela worked through various client-facing positions, but her passion has always been working behind the scenes, especially technological problem-solving.
 Her ‘a-ha!’ moment happened when she discovered how simple coding in VBA could make tedious tasks, like repetitive reporting, so much easier.
 Since then, Angela has dabbled in computer science classes and most recently worked in Human Resources Consulting for tech companies.
 She is excited to continue learning the craft of coding for a career in software engineering.